How many international students attend UNCSA?

 What if I can’t go home for the breaks when the residence halls close?

-Special housing is not provided specifically for internationals, although some graduate and undergraduate college students may reside in the Bailey Street Apartments.
+Special housing is not provided specifically for internationals, although some graduate and undergraduate college students may reside in the Bailey Street Apartments or Center Stage Apartments.
 These apartments stay open during the winter and spring breaks, and students living in them can remain during those breaks.
 The college residence halls and the high school residence halls close for the breaks, so students living there must plan to vacate their rooms during those times.
 A Host Family program is available to international students, and many international students stay with host families or friends over the winter and spring holidays.
 All dorms close for the summer.